-Puzzles are wonderful tools for teaching not only hand-eye coordination but is one of the best games for building self esteem because the child will have the satisfaction of fitting pieces into similarly shaped openings.
+Puzzles are wonderful tools for teaching not only hand-eye coordination but are also one of the best games for building self-esteem because the child will have the satisfaction of fitting pieces into similarly shaped openings.
 With every correct placement, he’ll feel even better if you make a big deal over his small victories.
 You want to start with a small puzzle, with only a few pieces to work with in the beginning, gradually building to more complicated puzzles as he grows.

 8. The Placement Game

-Cut out pictures of rooms from magazines, also cut out objects that belong in those rooms.
+Cut out pictures of rooms from magazines; also cut out objects that belong in those rooms.
 (Kitchens with teapots, dishes, etc. Bedrooms with pillows, blankets, etc) Help your child place the right objects in the right rooms.
-Even if he doesn’t get the right the first few times, this game will help him become familiar with the objects that inhabit his world.
+Even if he doesn’t get them right the first few times, this game will help him become familiar with the objects that inhabit his world.

 9. Fisher Price’s Learn Your ABC’s

 While your toddler’s exposure to computers should be limited, there is one online game that you can play with them to help them learn their ABC’s.
 ‘Learn Your ABC’s on the Fisher Price Website : https://www.fisher-price.com/en_US/index.html A letter is shown and read out loud on the screen and then your child looks for the matching key on the keyboard.